Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Theory

 describes an additional interaction mechanism between excitons, of strength $g_s$ and often referred to as saturation nonlinearity.
 It results from the fact that excitons consist of bound fermions, i.e. electrons and holes, so that the creation of an exciton produces a non-zero fermionic phase-space filling, that in turn reduces the photon-creation probability of a second exciton \cite{Rochat_2000}.
 The term

-describes the three dimensional continuum of harmonic lattice vibration modes or acoustic phonons, with bosonic operators $\hat c_{{\bf q},k_z}$. $\omega_{{\bf q},k_z}^{(\rm ph)}=v_s\sqrt{{\bf q}^2 + k_z^2}$ is the acoustic phonon dispersion relation, with $v_s$ the sound velocity. ${\bf q}=(q_x,q_y)$ is the two-dimensional momentum in the plane of the microcavity spacer and quantum well, and $k_z$ is in the orthogonal direction.
-The interaction between acoustic phonons and excitons occurs via the elastic deformation potential that reads \cite{Rudin_1990}:
+describes the three dimensional continuum of harmonic \mr{longitudinal lattice vibration modes or longitudinal acoustic (LA) phonons, with bosonic operators $\hat c_{{\bf q},k_z}$. $\omega_{{\bf q},k_z}^{(\rm ph)}=v_s\sqrt{{\bf q}^2 + k_z^2}$ is the phonon dispersion relation, with $v_s$ the LA phonons sound velocity.
+Transverse acoustic (TA) phonons have a much weaker coupling strength with excitons \cite{Krummheuer_2002} and are thus neglected thereafter.} ${\bf q}=(q_x,q_y)$ is the two-dimensional momentum in the plane of the microcavity spacer and quantum well, and $k_z$ is in the orthogonal direction. \mr{The interaction between excitons and LA phonons is dominated by the elastic deformation potential and reads \cite{Piermarocchi_1996,Savenko_2013}:}

 where $g_{xp}({\bf q},k_z)$ is the momentum-dependent interaction strength.
 The detailed expression for $g_{xp}({\bf q},k_z)$ is given is Appendix \ref{app_gamma_xp}.
-Finally, the term

-describes the conversion of intracavity photons into extracavity free propagating photons, described by the bosonic operator $\hat\alpha_{{\bf q},k_z}$.
-Cavity photons can tunnel at a rate $\kappa_{{\bf q},k_z}$ into this continuum across the mirrors, and vice-versa, as a result of the finite reflectivity of the mirrors.
-The first term in Eq.~\eqref{eq_V_photons} describes the extra-cavity free propagating photon energy, whose dispersion relation in vacuum is $\omega_{{\bf q},k_z}^{(\alpha)}=c\sqrt{{\bf q}^2 + k_z^2}$ with $c$ the speed of light.
+Finally, the term \mr{ } describes the conversion of intracavity photons into extracavity free propagating photons, described by the bosonic operator $\hat\alpha_{{\bf q},k_z}$.
+Cavity photons can tunnel at a rate \mr{$\kappa$ into this continuum across the mirrors, and vice-versa, as a result of the finite reflectivity of the mirrors. $\kappa$ is safely considered constant within the momentum and frequency range of the experiment.} The first term in Eq.~\eqref{eq_V_photons} describes the extra-cavity free propagating photon energy, whose dispersion relation in vacuum is $\omega_{{\bf q},k_z}^{(\alpha)}=c\sqrt{{\bf q}^2 + k_z^2}$ with $c$ the speed of light.
 The second term describes the tunnel coupling mechanism.

-The experimental observable of focus in the current work is the extracavity photon intensity $I({\bf q},\omega)$ resolved both in frequency and momentum.
-Using an input-output formalism detailed in Appendix \ref{app_input_output} we derive a general relation between the intracavity photon field and the extracavity photon intensity that reads